vegaprotocol/specs/protocol/0027-ASSP-asset_proposal.md

 Once this has been done, the new asset is ready to be used in the vega network to create new markets.

+## Modifying an existing asset

+If an asset modification that went through [governance](./0028-GOVE-governance.md) is enacted and it changes on of: `maximumLifetimeDeposit`, `withdrawalDelayPeriod` and `withdrawalDelayThreshold` then a signed payload for the appropriate bridge is emmited so that anyone can submit this to the bridge contract and cause the changes to be appropriately reflected there.

 # Pseudo-code / Examples